 About Me

 Dr. Greg Wilson is a programmer, author, and educator based in Toronto.
-He co-founded and and was the first Executive Director of Software Carpentry, which has taught basic software skills to tens of thousands of researchers worldwide, and has authored or edited over a dozen books, including Beautiful Code, The Architecture of Open Source Applications, Teaching Tech Together, and most recently Software Design by Example.
-Greg is a member of the Python Software Foundation and a recipient of ACM SIGSOFT’s Influential Educator of the Year award, and currently works as a software engineering manager at Deep Genomics.
+He co-founded and and was the first Executive Director of Software Carpentry, which has taught basic software skills to tens of thousands of researchers worldwide, and has authored or edited over a dozen books, including Beautiful Code, Making Software, The Architecture of Open Source Applications, Teaching Tech Together, and most recently Software Design by Example in JavaScript and Software Design by Example in Python.

 I was born in 1963 and grew up on Vancouver Island, where two inches of rain is considered a light shower.
 I completed a Bachelor’s degree in Mathematics and Engineering at Queen’s University in 1984, then worked in Ottawa before moving to Edinburgh to do a Master’s degree in Artificial Intelligence.
 I spent the next six years working at the Edinburgh Parallel Computing Centre while doing a Ph.D. in Computer Science (which I completed in 1992) and writing popular science articles for The Independent and New Scientist.